department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

     </h4>
     <p class="usa-alert-text">
-      You have <b>1 year</b> from the date on your decision to request a decision review unless you have a fiduciary claim or a Multiple Party Claim.
+      You have <b>1 year</b> from the date on your decision to request a decision review unless you have a fiduciary claim or a Multiple Party Claim. <br>
       <a href="#rare-situations">See if one of these rare situations applies to you.</a>
     </p>
   </div>